 - Chuck Roast: You’ll need 2 ½ pounds of boneless beef chuck roast, cut into 1-inch cubes.

 - Carrots: You’ll need a pound of carrots, sliced into ¼-inch rounds.

-- Onion: I use a yellow onion, but you can substitute 8 to 10 pearl onions to make it more authentic, or you can also use a white onion.
+- Onion: I use a yellow onion, but you can substitute 8 to 10 pearl onions to make it more authentic or use a white onion.

-- Mushrooms: This recipe uses 8 ounces of fresh white mushrooms, halved; if you wish, you can use Baby Bellas (crimini mushrooms) instead.
+- Mushrooms: This recipe uses halved 8 ounces of fresh white mushrooms; if you wish, you can use baby bellas (crimini mushrooms) instead.

 - Fresh Garlic: Mince the garlic, or put it through a garlic press.